Diego Oyarzún

 Diego Alejandro Oyarzún Carrasco (born 19 January 1993), commonly known as Diego Oyarzún, is a Chilean professional footballer who plays for Everton de Viña del Mar as a central defender.

 Career

 Diego did all lower in Universidad Católica but his debut was in Deportes Valdivia.

 On 1 July 2017 Oyarzún joined Lithuanian champions Žalgiris.
 After 2018 season he left FK Žalgiris.

 Personal life

-He is the son of Marcelo Oyarzún, a Fitness Coach who was a member of technical staff of Colo-Colo at the 1991 Copa Libertadores, among others football teams, and grandson of Nelson Oyarzún, commonly known as Consomé (Consomme), a historical Chilean football manager who used to serve a portion of broth to his players and whose name was given to the municipal stadium of Chillán.
+He is the son of Marcelo Oyarzún, a fitness coach and former player for Santiago Morning who was a member of technical staff of Colo-Colo at the 1991 Copa Libertadores, among others football teams, and the grandson of Nelson Oyarzún, commonly known as Consomé (Consommé), a historical Chilean football manager who used to serve a portion of broth to his players and whose name was given to the municipal stadium of Chillán.